-Risk classes Containment category (OECD) Safety Objectives Class 1 GILSP Safeguard hygiene for work with harmless microorganisms which do not require containment.
+Risk Containment Safety Objectives classes category (OECD) Class 1 GILSP Safeguard hygiene for work with harmless microorganisms which do not require containment.
 Hygienic process and equipment are used to prevent the contamination of culture or product.
 Class 2 C1 Minimize the release of low-risk microorganisms from primary containment, no secondary containment.
 Class 3 C2 Prevent release of medium-risk microorganisms from primary containment during regular operations; no strict secondary containment.
 Class 4 C3 Absolute cont-ainment for high-risk microorganisms; secondary containment strictly requbired to prevent release in case of breach of primary containment.
+1 fable-6: Re lationship between risk class, containment category and safety precautions.

-Risk Types of Safety precautions Classes Organisms Class 1 Harmless - GILSP microorganisms - Good occupational safety and hygiene principles are to be applied Class 2 microorganisms - GMT are to be applied - Surfaces within the facility should be easily cleaned and disinfected - Contaminated materials are to be autoclaved or disinfected before cleaning - Aerosol creating procedures must be controlled and contained 01 2 - Access to the facility must be restricted Class 3 Medium risk Containment category II microorganisms Measure in addition to containment I conditions : Only authorized personnel is admitted to the facility Personnel is vaccinated if possible - Exhaust air is HEPA filtered - Effluents from the facility must be decontaminated or sterilized - An autoclave should be present within the facility - All processes involving medium-risk microorganisms must be carried out in hermetically sealed equipment or in Biosafety cabinets - Protective suits, closing at the back, have to be worn by personnel - Hands and forearms should be washed and disinfected at regular intervals Class 4 High Risk Containment category 3 Microorganis Measures in addition to containment 2 conditions : ms - No visitors should be admitted - Facility must be completely isolated - The room for complete change of clothes must include an air- lock facility with compulsory shower - Negative pressure must be maintained in the facility and the air ducts must be protected by double HEPA filters - All effluents must be sterilized - The autoclave must be within the facility - Materials containing high-risk microorganisms must be absolutely separated from workers - Protective suits for single use must be worn L . i
+Risk Classes Types of Organisms Safety precautions Class 1 Harmless - GILSP microorganisms - Good occupational safety and hygiene principles are to be applied Class 2 Low risk microorganisms Containment category I GMT are to be applied Surfaces within the facility should be easily cleaned and disinfected Contaminated materials are to be autoclaved or disinfected before cleaning Aerosol creating procedures must be controlled and contained Access to the facility must be restricted Class 3 Medium risk microorganisms Containment category II Measure in addition to containment I conditions : - Only authorized personnel is admitted to the facility - Personnel is vaccinated if possible - Exhaust air is HEPA filtered - Effluents from the facility must be decontaminated or sterilized - An autoclave should be present within the facility - All processes involving medium-risk microorganisms must be carried out in hermetically sealed equipment or in Biosafety cabinets - Protective suits, closing at the back, have to be worn by personnel - Hands and forearms should be washed and disinfected at regular intervals Class 4 High Risk Microorganis ms - No visitors should be ad - Facility must be complete lock facility with computer - Negative pressure must Containment category 3 Measures in addition to containment 2 conditions : - No visitors should be admitted - Facility must be completely isolated - The room for complete change of clothes must include an air- lock facility with compulsory shower - Negative pressure must be maintained in the facility and the air ducts must be protected by double HEPA filters - All effluents must be sterilized - The autoclave must be within the facility - Materials containing high-risk microorganisms must be absolutely separated from workers - Protective suits for single use must be worn